taiwuchen/portfolio_project/README.md

 - **script.js**: JavaScript file for interactive elements and animations.
 - **assets/**: Folder containing images and other media files.

-## Features

-- **Responsive Design**: The portfolio adapts to different screen sizes using media queries.
-- **Interactive Elements**: Includes animations and interactions to enhance user experience.

 ## Installation
 - Download as ZIP